 Honesty is the monolithic prism in the movie 2001: A Space Odyssey.
 It is sleek, incorruptible and dominant in an incongruous environment.
 Decency by contrast is organic like a strong oak tree.
 We all love the warmth, beauty and shading of the tree, a product of the earth, but the prism is a closer representation of our humanity and of our ability to synthesize concepts, of what separates us from other life forms.
 It is precisely that ability that we need first and foremost in fighting a plague like a virus.

-Camus was referring to brutal honesty about the facts and consequences of the raging plague.
+Camus was referring to the need for honesty when looking at the facts and consequences of the raging plague.
 No selling, no adjusting, only the pure reality derived from empiricism and analysis.

 The sentence above from The Plague is spoken by the Docteur Bernard Rieux, the story’s leading protagonist.
 When asked what he means by honnêteté, Rieux says that to him it means simply doing his job.
 Here also, there is a possible ambiguity in the translation.
 The original reads “faire mon métier” which could mean either “to do my job” or “to carry out my profession”.
 In this context, Camus probably intended the latter, in harmony with the view that the medical profession is the vocational calling of an “honnête homme”, an honest man.

 In Our Culture

 What does any of this have to do with the present?
 There is in our culture much exertion in the direction of decency and not enough in that of honesty.